-- Degenerative disc disease (DDD) is a chronic condition that occurs when the discs between the vertebrae bones begin to break down, causing pain in the neck and lower back.
+- Degenerative disc disease (DDD) is a chronic condition that causes the discs separating the vertebrae to erode.

 - The more the discs degrade, some patients may feel more pain in the back and neck.